Blacepos/tcp_chat/README.md

 # Tcp Chat
 A remake of a program I made a several years ago using C++ and SFML.
 The original was very messy and single-threaded.
 I wanted to challenge myself using my new experience to make something more organized and robust.
-Rust certainly helped with the robustness.

 ## TcpConn
 In the first iteration of this remake, I quickly ran into a problem: I wasn't able to read arbitrary length data from a `TcpSteam`.
-Something I wasn't aware of was that SFML made sockets really nice by providing this capability and this isn't the default behavior with sockets.
+Something I wasn't aware of was that SFML made sockets really nice by providing this capability via `sf::Packet` and this isn't the default behavior with sockets.

 Turns out not being able to send discrete and arbitrary data is pretty inconvenient.